Skip to main content

 Elk and moose will be exempt from mandatory CWD testing

-Deer hunters will see more mandatory CWD testing requirements for several hunting units in central Idaho along the U.S. 95/Highway 55 corridors south of Grangeville.
+Deer hunters will see more mandatory CWD testing requirements for six hunting units.
 Elk and moose will be exempt from mandatory CWD testing.

 Fish and Game has the following changes for the 2024 hunting season:

-• Unit 18 was added to Unit 14, which makes up the CWD Management Zone for 2024.
+• Unit 18 was added to Unit 14, in the Central Idaho CWD Management Zone.
 Unit 15 was removed from the Management Zone because no positive animals have been found there after extensive testing.

 • People hunting in CWD Management Zone must abide by special hunting rules, which can be seen on the CWD webpage.